 A. Examiner Must Establish a Clear Record

 Examiners are urged to carefully carry out their responsibilities to see that the application file contains a complete and accurate picture of the Office’s consideration of the patentability of an application.
-See MPEP § 1302.14(I).
-In order to provide a complete application file history and to enhance the clarity of the prosecution history record, an examiner should provide clear explanations of all actions taken during prosecution of the application.
+See MPEP § 1302.14, subsection I. In order to provide a complete application file history and to enhance the clarity of the prosecution history record, an examiner should provide clear explanations of all actions taken during prosecution of the application.
 See MPEP § 707.07(f).
 Thus, when a rejection under 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, is appropriate based on the examiner’s determination that a claim term or phrase is indefinite, the examiner should clearly communicate in an Office action any findings and reasons which support the rejection and avoid a mere conclusion that the claim term or phrase is indefinite.
-See MPEP § 706.03, 707.07(g).
+See MPEP § 706.03 and MPEP § 707.07(g).

 MPEP § 2173.05 provides numerous examples of rationales that may support a rejection under 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, such as functional claim limitations, relative terminology/terms of degree, lack of antecedent basis, etc. Only by providing a complete explanation in the Office action as to the basis for determining why a particular term or phrase used in the claim is “vague and indefinite” will the examiner enhance the clarity of the prosecution history record.

 B. An Office Action Should Provide a Sufficient Explanation

 The Office action must set forth the specific term or phrase that is indefinite and why the metes and bounds are unclear.
 Since a rejection requires the applicant to respond by explaining why claim language is definite or by amending the claim, the Office action should provide enough information for the applicant to prepare a meaningful response.
 “Because claims delineate the patentee’s right to exclude, the patent statute requires that the scope of the claims be sufficiently definite to inform the public of the bounds of the protected invention, i.e., what subject matter is covered by the exclusive rights of the patent.”
 Halliburton Energy Servs., Inc. v.
-M-I LLC, 514 F.3d 1244, 1249 (Fed.
+M-I LLC, 514 F.3d 1244, 1249, 85 USPQ2d 1654, 1658 (Fed.
 Cir.
 2008).
 Thus, claims are given their broadest reasonable interpretation during prosecution “to facilitate sharpening and clarifying the claims at the application stage” when claims are readily changed.
 In re Buszard, 504 F.3d 1364, 1366 (Fed.
 Cir.
 2007); see also In re Yamamoto, 740 F.2d 1569, 1571 (Fed.
 Cir.
-1984); In re Zletz, 893 F.2d 319, 322 (Fed.
+1984); In re Zletz, 893 F.2d 319, 322, 13 USPQ2d 1320, 1322 (Fed.
 Cir.
 1989).

 To comply with 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, applicants are required to make the terms that are used to define the invention clear and precise, so that the metes and bounds of the subject matter that will be protected by the patent grant can be ascertained.
-See MPEP § 2173.05(a)(I).
-It is important that a person of ordinary skill in the art be able to interpret the metes and bounds of the claims so as to understand how to avoid infringement of the patent that ultimately issues from the application being examined.
-See MPEP § 2173.02(II) (citing Morton Int ’l, Inc. v.
+See MPEP § 2173.05(a), subsection I. It is important that a person of ordinary skill in the art be able to interpret the metes and bounds of the claims so as to understand how to avoid infringement of the patent that ultimately issues from the application being examined.
+See MPEP § 2173.02, subsection II (citing Morton Int ’l, Inc. v.
 Cardinal Chem.
 Co., 5 F.3d 1464, 1470 (Fed.
 Cir.
-1993)); see also Halliburton Energy Servs., 514 F.3d at 1249 (“Otherwise, competitors cannot avoid infringement, defeating the public notice function of patent claims.”).
+1993)); see also Halliburton Energy Servs., 514 F.3d at 1249, 85 USPQ2d at 1658 (“Otherwise, competitors cannot avoid infringement, defeating the public notice function of patent claims.”).
 Examiners should bear in mind that “[a]n essential purpose of patent examination is to fashion claims that are precise, clear, correct, and unambiguous.
 Only in this way can uncertainties of claim scope be removed, as much as possible, during the administrative process.”
-Zletz, 893 F.2d at 322.
+Zletz, 893 F.2d at 322, 13 USPQ2d at 1322.

 The focus during the examination of claims for compliance with the requirement for definiteness under 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, is whether the claim meets the threshold requirements of clarity and precision, not whether more suitable language or modes of expression are available.
-See MPEP § 2173.02(II).
+See MPEP § 2173.02, subsection II.
 If the language used by applicant satisfies the statutory requirement of 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, but the examiner merely wants the applicant to improve the clarity or precision of the language used, the examiner should suggest improved claim language to the applicant and not make a rejection under 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph.
-See, e.g., In re Skvorecz, 580 F.3d 1262, 1268-69 (Fed.
+See, e.g., In re Skvorecz, 580 F.3d 1262, 1268-69, 92 USPQ2d 1020, 1025 (Fed.
 Cir.
 2009).
 Furthermore, when the examiner determines that more information is necessary to ascertain the meaning of a claim term, a requirement for information under 37 CFR 1.105 is appropriate.
 See MPEP § 704.10 regarding requirements for information.

 It is highly desirable to have applicants resolve ambiguity by amending the claims during prosecution of the application rather than attempting to resolve the ambiguity in subsequent litigation of the issued patent.
 Halliburton Energy Servs., 514 F.3d at 1255.
 Likewise, if the applicant traverses a rejection under 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, with or without the submission of an amendment, and the examiner considers applicant’s arguments to be persuasive, the examiner should indicate in the next Office communication that the previous rejection under 35 U.S.C.
-112, second paragraph, has been withdrawn and provide an explanation as to what prompted the change in the examiner’s position (e.g., by making specific reference to portions of applicant’s remarks).<
+112(b) or pre-AIA 35 U.S.C.
+112, second paragraph, has been withdrawn and provide an explanation as to what prompted the change in the examiner’s position (e.g., by making specific reference to portions of applicant’s remarks).

 C. Provide Claim Interpretation in Reasons for Allowance When Record is Unclear

 Pursuant to 37 CFR 1.104(e), if the examiner believes that the record of the prosecution as a whole does not make clear his or her reasons for allowing a claim or claims, the examiner may set forth such reasoning in reasons for allowance.
 Further, prior to allowance, the examiner may also specify allowable subject matter and provide reasons for indicating such allowable subject matter in an Office communication.
-See MPEP § 1302.14(I).
-One of the primary purposes of 37 CFR 1.104(e) is to improve the quality and reliability of issued patents by providing a complete file history which should clearly reflect the reasons why the application was allowed.
+See MPEP § 1302.14, subsection I. One of the primary purposes of 37 CFR 1.104(e) is to improve the quality and reliability of issued patents by providing a complete file history which should clearly reflect the reasons why the application was allowed.
 Such information facilitates evaluation of the scope and strength of a patent by the patentee and the public and may help avoid or simplify subsequent litigation of an issued patent.
-See MPEP § 1302.14(I).
-In meeting the need for the application file history to speak for itself, it is incumbent upon the examiner in exercising his or her responsibility to the public to see that the file history is complete.
-See MPEP § 1302.14(I).
+See MPEP § 1302.14, subsection I. In meeting the need for the application file history to speak for itself, it is incumbent upon the examiner in exercising his or her responsibility to the public to see that the file history is complete.
+See MPEP § 1302.14, subsection I.

 For example, when allowing a claim based on a claim interpretation which might not be readily apparent from the record of the prosecution as a whole, the examiner should set forth in reasons for allowance the claim interpretation that he or she applied in determining that the claim is allowable over the prior art.
-See MPEP § 1302.14(II)(G).
+See MPEP § 1302.14, subsection II.G.
 This is especially the case where the application is allowed after an interview.
 The examiner should ensure, however, that statements of reasons for allowance do not place unwarranted interpretations, whether broad or narrow, upon the claims.
-See MPEP § 1302.14(I).
+See MPEP § 1302.14, subsection I.

 D. Open Lines of Communication with the Applicant – When Indefiniteness Is the Only Issue, Attempt Resolution through an Interview before Resorting to a Rejection